Red Victor 3

 Red Victor 3 is the latest in a line of street legal cars named 'Red Victor' and is the brainchild of British mechanic Andy Frost (Autosports), creator and builder of Red Victor 1 and Red Victor 2.
-Built in conjunction with Wayne Allman, Jon Webster and Dale Edmonds and Darryl Coleman, the work on the car took three years, and it was completed in June 2012.
+Built in conjunction with Wayne Allman, Jon Webster and Dale Edmonds and Darryn Coleman, the work on the car took three years, and it was completed in June 2012.
 It completed the Santa Pod Raceway quarter mile track in 6.40s at 225 mph in 2013 and 6.59 seconds at 220 mph in 2012.